 The Expert notes that CHS has also implemented Policy 6002 - ADA Effective Communication.
-Based on the Expert's findings, further training of staff on the policy may be necessary, including the requirements to check and utilize ADA Tracking system information regarding each patient's Effective Communication needs, provision of the patient's primary/preferred method of communication, and documentation on the EC form.
+Based on the Expert's findings, the Expert recommends that further training of staff on the policy be provided, including the requirements to check and utilize the Effective Communication alert for each patient's Effective Communication needs in the EHR, provision of the patient's primary/preferred method of communication, and documentation on the EC form.

 The Expert determined from interviews with classification staff, staff involved in the disciplinary process (issuance and hearings), and staff involved in the service of notices to appear and service of new charges that they are aware of the requirement to identify the Effective Communication needs and document the Effective Communication accommodations provided during due process events.
-The Expert notes that the County produced 140 completed Orange County Sheriff's Department Effective Communication forms.
-The completed forms include documentation of Effective Communication for the following types of encounters:
+The Expert notes that the County produced 531 completed Orange County Sheriff's Department Effective Communication for the following types of encounters:

-- Housing Unit Orientation (70)
+- Housing Unit Orientation (134)

-- ADA Interview (55)
+- ADA Interview (123)

-- Classification (6)
+- Classification (112)

+- Intake ID/New charges (115)

+- Release (42)

+- Other (5)

+- Commissary (1)

-- New charges (1)
+- Mental Health (1)

-- Programs (1)
+- Bail Agent (1)

-- Intake/ID (2)

-- Type of encounter not noted (2)
+- Removal of Religious Diet (1)

+- Mental Health Evaluation Court Order (1)

-The Expert notes that the ADA Compliance Unit staff and staff that conduct the housing unit orientation consistently provide and document Effective Communication during the ADA interviews (initial and monthly) and during the housing unit orientations.
-The Expert also notes that the OCSD implemented the Orange County Sheriff's Department Effective Communication form during the rating period.
-Based on this, the production of documents did not include encounters for disciplinary, classification, intake (notice of charges), and release.
+The Expert notes that the ADA Compliance Unit staff, staff that conduct the housing unit orientation, Classification staff, Intake/ID staff, and release staff consistently provide and document Effective Communication.
+The Expert also notes that the OCSD implemented the Orange County Sheriff's Department Effective Communication form.
+However, the Expert notes that the production of documents did not include encounters for disciplinary and programs.
 During the next rating period, the Expert will review these types of encounters to determine if OCSD is providing and documenting Effective Communication as required by the RP.

-The County reported that OCSD continues to reinforce training on the requirements to provide and document Effective Communication and the implemented Effective Communication form.
-The County also reported that CHS is continuing to provide training on Effective Communication requirements and that CHS Staff Development is working with the electronic health record vendor to develop an easy method to ensure, as well as to capture, the need for and provision of Effective Communication.
-The Expert also notes that the ADA Compliance team created "Attachment A," which includes information for staff on the requirements to provide Effective Communication.
+The County reported that OCSD continues to reinforce training on the requirements to provide and document Effective Communication and the use of the implemented Effective Communication form.
+The County also reported that CHS will continue to provide education and monitor compliance with the Effective Communication Policy.

+During the previous monitoring tour, the Expert noted that the ADA Compliance team created "Attachment A," which includes information for staff on the requirements to provide Effective Communication.
 The Expert noted that "Attachment A" was posted in work locations in all facilities.